-If you're traveling by sea in almost any part of the world which has an abundance of small islands packed closely together, you will probably encounter the romantic word "caique", either with or without the umlaut (a pair of dots) over the "i", caïque.
-They are commonly used in the Greek Islands.
+If you're traveling by sea in almost any part of the world which has an abundance of small islands packed closely together, you will probably encounter the romantic word "caique," either with or without the umlaut (a pair of dots) over the "i," caïque.
+They are commonly used in the Greek islands.

 What Is a Caique?

-Don't confuse a caique with a kayak - they are two entirely different kinds of boats.
+Don't confuse a caique with a kayak—they are two entirely different kinds of boats.

 Being small, they can easily slide into small harbors and draw close enough to many beaches so that passengers can either dart down a gangplank onto the sand or can wade onto the shore.
 Remote nude beaches on Mykonos are often reached by caique.

-Many boats loosely referred to as "caiques" may actually be small yachts or other vessels, just tossed in under the caique category as a convenience, indicating a small boat which can get close to the beaches.
+Many boats loosely referred to as "caiques" may actually be small yachts or other vessels, just tossed in under the caique category as a convenience, indicating a small boat that can get close to the beaches.

 Traveling by Caique

-Caiques can rarely be booked online or far ahead - they tend to be something that you find by walking the harbor and seeing boats with chalkboard schedules by their gangplanks.
+Caiques can rarely be booked online or far ahead—they tend to be something that you find by walking the harbor and seeing boats with chalkboard schedules by their gangplanks.